What is Intuitive Eating? (And Why It’s Not a Free-For-All)

 As you practice intuitive eating, that inner voice gets clearer.
 And as your trust grows, food becomes less stressful.
 You start to feel more at home in your body.
 You start to feel more like you.

-Are You Terrified of Hunger?
-See It as THE Problem?
+But, Are You Terrified of Hunger?
+See Your Hunger as THE Problem?